zooniverse/planetary-response-network/README.md

 * to deploy to subjects to your Zooniverse project you'll need to [build a project](https://www.zooniverse.org/lab) and set the variables `ZOONIVERSE_USERNAME` and `ZOONIVERSE_PASSWORD` with your username and password, respectively
 * `AMAZON_ACCESS_KEY_ID` and `AMAZON_SECRET_ACCESS_KEY` an S3 bucket in order to deploy subjects

+Run `npm start` to launch the app locally.

 There are three scripts set up to demonstrate what's currently implemented.

 ### Fetching Mosaics by Area of Interest (AOI)